dschenck/easytree/docs/contents/comparison.rst

 Alternatives
 ========================================================
-:code:`easytree` shares some functionality with other existing libraries, but differs with each in some respect.
+:code:`easytree` shares some functionality with other existing libraries, but differs from each in some respect.

-How does :code:`easytree` compare with :code:`collections.defaultdict`
+:code:`collections.defaultdict`
 -----------------------------------------------------------------------
 The recursive nature of the :code:`easytree.dict` can be replicated with the native :code:`collections.defaultdict`.